 In late February 1970, Loehr was on hand for a clinic at Spitler-Demmer Ford in Wayne, Michigan.
 That was early in Loehr’s Pro Stock operation, so it probably was one of the first clinics he presented.
 I don’t recall the details, but the dealership was packed with Ford racers seeking the newest hot setup.

-Loehr was mostly successful with his Mustang floppers.
+Loehr was highly successful with his Mustang floppers.
 Longtime Crew Chief John Skiba effortlessly made the transition from nitro SOHC powerplant to carbureted, gas-burning Boss 429.

 Loehr and Skiba lead the Ford Pro Stock efforts

 According to Draglist, Loehr ran a best of 10.055/136.98 with the 429.
 Those numbers were competitive, but as I mentioned in the Jenkins post, Sox & Martin and Team Jenkins claimed top honors at most of the major events.